JustFxDev/ThemeMaestro/README.md

 }
 ```

 This part sets the background color for the first column of every board in your Kanboard instance.
 It can be overwritten with the [CustomUserCSS](https://github.com/PapeCoding/kanboard-CustomUserCSS) plugin on a per user basis.
-Unfortunately that PlugIn has a seroius bug: it can only handle user CSS up to 255 chars.
+Unfortunately that plugin has a seroius bug: it can only handle user CSS up to 255 chars.

 ##### Coloring a specific column header for a specific board

 It is possible to set a color to a specific column on a specific board.
-To do so you have to identifiy the id of the target board
+To do so you have to identifiy the ID of the target board
-- open your board
+- Open your board
-- have a look into the address bar of your browser
+- Have a look into the address bar of your browser
-- check the string `&project_id=xxx` in the address bar
+- Check the string `&project_id=xxx` in the address bar

-Let's say the id is `326` and you want to set a red background to the first column (= `nth-child(1)`) header only in that board.
+Let's say the ID is `326` and you want to set a red background to the first column (= `nth-child(1)`) header only in that board.
 So here we go:

 ```css
 /* Example board with ID 326 first column header colored RED */